 According to the International Customer Service Association:

 This constant commitment to service has nothing to do with phony smiles, clever phrases and hanging banners with slogans.
-It means the ability to compete and compete profitably.
+It means the ability to compete and to compete profitably, now and throughout the 21st century.
 It requires a passion.
 A missionary zeal.
 A relentless pursuit to satisfy your customers.

 Few companies possess this collective commitment.
 However, one company that has made customer service its fierce battle cry is a client of mine, Federal Express.

-FedEx is a young company.
+FedEx is still a young company.
 On April 17, 1973, its first night of operation, FedEx shipped only eight packages.
 Seven were trial runs.
 In 1983, it was the first corporation in U.S. corporate history to hit the $1 billion mark in annual revenues within its first decade of operation.
-Today, FedEx has more than 300,000 employees in 220 countries, who make sure that when “the most important package is yours” and “it absolutely, positively has to get there”…it does!
-And they do it, over 10.2 million times a day!
+Today, FedEx has more than 425,000 worldwide employees and contractors in 220 countries and territories, who make sure when “the most important package is yours” and “it absolutely, positively has to get there”…it does!
+And they do it, over 14 million times a day.

-Years ago, when Federal Express won the Malcolm Baldrige National Quality Award in 1990, Chairman and CEO Fred Smith didn’t say the Baldrige was testament to his company’s expertise, an apt award for years of dedication or even a prize that was well deserved.
+When Federal Express won the Malcolm Baldrige National Quality Award, Chairman and CEO Fred Smith didn’t say the Baldrige was testament to his company’s expertise, an apt award for years of dedication or even a prize well deserved.
 Instead, he said, “I just hope we don’t take this damn thing too seriously!”

-The FedEX quest for service excellence hasn’t peaked.
-It has really, just begun.
+Although FedEx now has a network of companies with annual revenues in excess of $60.3 billion, its quest for service excellence hasn’t peaked.
+It has just begun.
 I know firsthand.